Access control is defined at the team level.

 - Can view ledgers

-- Can view objects inside ledgers (keys, accounts, and assets)
+- Can view objects inside ledgers (keys, accounts, flavors, and feeds)

-- Can query ledger data (transactions, contracts, and balances)
+- Can query ledger data (transactions, actions, and tokens)